textbook/fauxauth/README.md

 You can update this configuration by sending a `PATCH` to the `/_configuration` endpoint, which accepts the changes as a [JSON patch][5] request.
 A `GET` to the same endpoint provides the current configuration.
-You can reset to the default configuration using a `DELETE` request.
+You can reset to the initial configuration using a `DELETE` request.

-Alternatively, provide a JSON string as the `FAUXAUTH_CONFIG` environment variable to override all or part of the initial configuration (**note** that a `DELETE` reset will return to the combination of the hardcoded configuration above and whatever is provided via this environment variable).
+Alternatively, provide a JSON string as the `FAUXAUTH_CONFIG` environment variable to override all or part of the default configuration.

 ### Token map